lbusuttil-um/lbusuttil-um.github.io/_nms/CallStackAsDiagramv2.md

 ---
 title: Call Stack as Diagram v2
 author: craig
-ProgrammingLanguage: any
-ProgrammingParadigm: imperative
 ConceptualAdvantage: "Distinguishes between variable values in the main function and the parameters and local variables in a called function."
 DrawsAttentionTo: "Each function call/frame has its own set of stored values."
 Form: Representation
-UseWhen: "To demonstrate what happens to variable values when they are passed to a function.."
 Cost: "Requires that the instructor writes out variable boxes for each function call."
 OriginSource: "Interview, John Rogers"
 image: "CallStackAsDiagram.jpg"